 1. Course title and code: Computer Systems Programming (14016331-3)

 2. Credit hours: 3

-3. Program(s) in which the course is offered ed.
-Master of Science in Computer : Science
+3. Program(s) in which the course is offered.
+Master of Science in Computer Science

-(If general elective available in many progr ams indicate this rather than list programs)
+(If general elective available in many programs indicate this rather than list programs)

-4. Name of faculty member responsible fo or the course Dr. Mohamed K. No ur
+4. Name of faculty member responsible for the course Dr. Mohamed K. Nour

-5. Level/year at which this course is offered ed: 1
+5. Level/year at which this course is offered: $\underline{1}$

 6. Pre-requisites for this course (if any):

 7. Co-requisites for this course (if any):

 8. Location if not on main campus:

-9. Mode of Instruction (mark all that apply ():
+9. Mode of Instruction (mark all that apply):

 a.
 Traditional classroom percentage?
-100

 b.
 Blended (traditional and online) percentage?

 c.
 E-learning percentage?

 d.
 Correspondence percentage?

 f.
 Other percentage?

 Comments:

-This course is meant to be a foundational course in computer systems programming.
+1. The main objective of this course This course is meant to be a foundational course in computer systems programming.